How-to Calibrate a Zirconia Oxygen Sensor

 They just need a span calibration and you can do that in any known gas you like.
 But the simplest way to do it, is in fresh air.

 Just to prove that the sensor actually measures oxygen, it is sitting up here at almost 8.3V which is pretty good.
 And I am just going to blow on it.

 And you can see the output of the sensors dropping.

 Just remember to be very careful as the sensors are extremely hot, they are heated to 700 Celsius inside, and the surface of this porous cap here, which is designed to protect the sensor but let gas through, is around 250 Celsius.
 So you certainly do not want to touch it.

 You can see that the oxygen reading went down and now it is crawling back up to around 8.3V.

-So that’s the demonstration of the sensor: It is extremely linear, very reliable and as you have seen, very simple to calibrate.
+So that’s the demonstration of How to Calibrate a Zirconia Oxygen Sensor: It is extremely linear, very reliable and as you have seen, very simple to calibrate.